eqbeats/eqbeats/README.md

 * FFmpeg compiled with libfdk\_aac and libopus support
 * Redis and hiredis
 * Optional: OpenBSD netcat for hitsd
-* Optional: OpenBSD netcat, Python 3.x and psycopg2 for YouTube support

 ### Preliminary setup

 #### Environment

-If you want YouTube support, set the `EQBEATS_YT_API_KEY` to your YouTube API key.
-You can acquire one [here](https://code.google.com/apis/youtube/dashboard/gwt/index.html).

 You can set the `EQBEATS_HTTPS` variable to anything if you wish to always use HTTPS.